ugoviti/izpbx/README.md

 # Dockerfile
 - https://github.com/ugoviti/izdock-izpbx/blob/master/izpbx-asterisk/Dockerfile

+# Targets and limits of this project
+- On-Premise quick automatic a repeatable deploy of "small" PBX Systems (by default max 50 concurrent calls)
+- On the Cloud single deploy for every VM.
+No multi containers setup works out of the box right now (technical limits of how Docker and SIP UDP RTP traffic works)

 # Features
 - 60 secs install from zero to a running full features PBX system.
 - Really fast initial bootstrap to deploy a full stack Asterisk+FreePBX system